What Engine Does McLaren Use in F1?

 Who Makes the Current McLaren F1 Engine?

 McLaren's engines come from Mercedes-AMG High Performance Powertrains (HPP).
-This unit of Mercedes-Benz builds advanced hybrid F1 power units to meet strict racing rules.
+This division of Mercedes-Benz builds advanced hybrid F1 power units to meet strict FIA technical regulations.
 All Mercedes-AMG F1 powertrains are produced at HPP's site in Brixworth, UK.

 What Is the Technical Specification of McLaren's F1 Engine?

-The Mercedes-AMG F1 M13 E Performance in McLaren's cars is built to meet modern F1 hybrid rules.
-It is a 1.6-litre V6 turbo hybrid that revs to 15,000 RPM.
-It delivers power and efficiency through a smart mix of combustion and electric systems.
+The Mercedes-AMG F1 M13 E Performance is built to meet modern F1 hybrid regulations.
+It is a 1.6-litre V6 turbo hybrid that revs to 15,000 RPM, delivering power and efficiency through a smart mix of combustion and electrical systems.

 • Internal Combustion Engine (ICE): 1.6-litre V6, 90-degree layout, 24 valves